Mpowa-IO/Documents/Privacy Policy.md

 Information that isn’t shared publicly
-Information that’s shared with trusted third-party services Information that’s shared with creators and collaborators Information that’s shared to protect Kickstarter and comply with the law Links to other websites and services
+Information that’s shared with trusted third-party services Information that’s shared with creators and collaborators Information that’s shared to protect Mpowa and comply with the law Links to other websites and services
 Retention
 Data Transfers